Information Desk | S&M Activities | For Players | Dance Tutorials | Revealing Items | 4:Bohemians

 1949-March-12.
 Havana, Cuba.
 Three drunken US sailors urinate on the statue of the Cuban nation's father, José Martí, causing public outrage.
 This is sentiment intensifies the following day when they are effectively released by the passing of custody from the police to officials of the US Navy.

 1949-March.
 NYC, New York.
 Tito Puente establishes his own band, The Picadilly Boys, taken from Tito's song 'picadillo'.
+They later become the Tito Puente Orchestra

 1949.
 United States.
 The Billboard's "Race" chart is renamed "Rhythm and Blues" at the behest of staff writer Jerry Wexler.